 We were subjected to general studies (GSS).

-We were taught by mathematicians, Education teachers, physicists and philosophers.
+And we were taught by mathematicians, Education teachers, physicists and philosophers.

 Since they knew little or nothing about the slight differences in our course of study, they addressed us by a general name: Medical and Health Sciences students.